-You can find it on the Students tab on MyWellesley.
-Click on “ Degree Audit” (usually in the right hand column of the screen) and then "Degree Audit Report.pdf" (in the new window).
+You can find it on MyWellesley, on the Administrivia tab, in the Especially for Students section.
+Click on “ Degree Audit” and then "Degree Audit Report.pdf" (in the new window).
 Your report opens in Adobe Acrobat Reader.
 This report indicates which degree requirements you have already met and which you still have to complete.
 The report is updated daily to reflect any changes in your academic record, so if you are hoping to use a transfer course for a particular requirement but it isn’t on your record yet, you will be able to check your report periodically to see whether the transfer credit has been posted to your record.

 What's on the Audit?
 How do you read it?

 The report will help you track your progress in the following areas:

 - Writing, Language, QR, Multicultural, and PE requirements

 - Units at the 300-level (at least four units are required for the degree, at least two of which must be in your major)

 In each area on the right hand side you will see the letter Y or N. Y means the requirement has been met, with the courses listed to the left.
 N means the requirement is not yet met.
 The audit uses abbreviations for the various requirements:

 - ARS = Arts, Music, Film, Video